5gain/hlf-docker-swarm/test-network/README.md

 ## Label Nodes

-determine the Nodes IDs in the network.
+Determine the Nodes IDs in the network.
 The hostnames were previously set in ``/etc/hostname``

     docker node ls